 When India gained independence in 1947, Jawaharlal Nehru, the first Prime Minister, had a big job ahead of him.
 The economy was unstable and the state of agriculture couldn’t produce the level of food needed for the population.
 Most people were illiterate and very poor.
 There was a caste system in place resulting in significant discrimination toward lower castes.
 Nehru was applauded for passing many social reform bills (like increasing rights for women), helping advance technology and science, and paving the way for rapid industrialization.
 His initiatives led to improved conditions for the people, but only minimally.
 Nehru also advocated a socialist style of governance that is argued to have stunted progress.
 He built an economy in which the state-owned, operated and controlled means of production, while private activity, property rights, and entrepreneurship were discouraged or regulated through permits.
 Nationalization of economic activity and high taxes were also encouraged.
-Over the years, with these types of policies, corruption became rampant, which continues to
+Over the years, with these types of policies, corruption became rampant, which continues to persist today.

 How did we get started in India?